quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Expected_vs._Sa.md

 #### Empirical Evaluation of On-Policy vs Uniform Updates

 **Background Context:**
 The performance of on-policy and uniform updates was evaluated through an empirical experiment using undiscounted episodic tasks.
-The tasks were generated randomly with various branching factors \( b \).
+The tasks were generated randomly with various branching factors $b$.
 Each state-action pair had a 0.1 probability of transitioning to the terminal state, and transitions also included expected rewards from a Gaussian distribution.

 Experiments showed that on-policy sampling led to faster initial planning but slower long-term planning compared to uniform updates.
 The effect was more pronounced at smaller branching factors with larger state spaces.